esciencecenter-digital-skills/deep-learning-archaeology/data/readme.md

-  ceramics_surface_treatment, --this field will be used as a characteristic to train the network on ceramics_decoration_technique, --this field will be used as a characteristic to train the network on ceramics_image_type, ceramics_mark --this field will be used as a characteristic to train the network on FROM rokin_data
+  ceramics_surface_treatment, --this field will be used as a characteristic to train the network on ceramics_decoration_technique, --this field will be used as a characteristic to train the network on ceramics_image_type, ceramics_mark, --this field will be used as a characteristic to train the network on on_website

+INTO TABLE rokin_cer
+FROM rokin_data

 WHERE material_category = 'CER'
 --to exclude fields that have no value a subselection is created AND NOT ceramics_reconstructed_object_height_in_mm IS NULL